disusen/Boiler-bot/README.md

 ollama pull llama3.2:3b
 ```

 Once pulled, Ollama runs in the background automatically and exposes a local API at `http://localhost:11434`.
 On startup, the bot will DM you a list of all installed models and ask you to pick one.
-You can also select `0` to disable `!ask` for that session.
+You can also select `0` to disable `!ask` and `!eod` for that session.

 > **Note:** Phi-4 14B (~9GB) requires a GPU with at least 12GB VRAM for comfortable performance.
 Smaller models like `llama3.2:3b` run on modest hardware with minimal quality tradeoff for simple queries.